owlbarn/tutorial/book/introduction/README.md

 ## Start The Adventure

 At this point you have installed a working environment of Owl on your computer, you should feel really proud of yourself.
-Often, this can be the most challengening part for a new user, even though Owl team has spent tons of time in improving its tooling.
+Often, this can be the most challengening part for a new user, even though Owl team has spent tons of time in improving its compilation and intallation.
 Anyway, it is time to move foward, so roll up your sleeves and let's march into the wonderful scientific computing world